HemitSystemutvikling/ePROM/BestillingAvSkjemaV2.md

 * formOrderStatus – Status of the formOrder
   + Ordered – The formOrder was successful
   + Error – The formOrder was not successfull.
 For time being, the only reason for this is when the patient cannot be notified because there is no way to make contact.
+* formOrderStatusErrorCode – ErrorCode of the formOrder
+  + None – No error code
+  + PatientUnreachable - Unable to notify the pasient bye the selected notification channel.

 **Parametere - Ut**